markbsigler/.dotfiles/config/zsh/README.md

-# Enhanced Zsh & Vim Configuration 🌊
+# Enhanced Zsh Configuration 🌊

+> **Note:** This is the Zsh-specific configuration documentation.
+For the main repository documentation, installation instructions, and getting started guide, see the [main README](../../README.md) and [docs directory](../../docs/README.md).

-A comprehensive, modular shell and editor configuration designed for modern development workflows.
+A comprehensive, modular shell configuration designed for modern development workflows.
+This document focuses on the Zsh configuration features, functions, and customization options.

 ## Features Overview